ERP for SME

-This is straight forward.
-If you calculate the project ROI, you will understand why larger ERP that cost millions and take years to implement will not be in your shortlist.
+This consideration is straight forward.
+If you calculate the project ROI, you will understand why more extensive ERP that cost millions and takes years to implement will not be in your shortlist.

 ERP is a Multiplier, the Bigger your Company, the More the Impact